Are you ready for Father’s Day?

 Turns out I shouldn’t have been subtly laying clues for my wife to get me some good bourbon or some good beer, and instead I should have moved to Germany where fathers have somehow hacked the system and found the world’s most amazing way to celebrate Father’s Day.

 Germans sometimes get a bad rap for being humorless and severe, but there’s no denying they know how to drink.
+Courts in Germany even ruled that hangovers are a legit illness.
 It’s no mistake that they started Oktoberfest, which I used to think was the world’s greatest celebration.
-And then I learned about the German Father’s Day.
+And then I learned about German Father’s Day.

 We posted about it on Facebook.
 Check this out: